LeisureTech/cookiecutter-python/README.md

 ```

 ## Project Replay :dizzy:
 Cookiecutter replay is tricky.
-To make it easier, we keep the replay file in the template so we don't need to worry about the project configuration is being overwritten.
-It comes in handy when generating multiple projects from the template is required.
+To make it easier, we keep the replay file in the template so we don't need to worry about the default replay parameters have been overwritten.
+It comes in handy for the situation where multiple projects were generated from the same template.

 To perform a replay, the first thing you need to do is to edit the `cookiecutter-config.yml` file from the `/.template` folder according to your situation:
 ```yml